Mary Robinson (poet): Literature

 An eight-volume scholarly edition of Robinson's complete works was published in 2009–2010.
-In 2011, Daniel Robinson (no relation), editor of the poetry for the edition, published the first scholarly monograph to focus exclusively on her literary achievement--The Poetry of Mary Robinson: Form and Fame.
-A second monograph on Robinson's literary career, Mary Robinson and the Genesis of Romanticism: Literary Dialogues and Debts, 1784-1821, by Ashley Cross, appeared in 2016.
+In 2011, Daniel Robinson (no relation), editor of the poetry for that edition, published the first scholarly monograph to focus exclusively on her literary achievement--The Poetry of Mary Robinson: Form and Fame.
+A second monograph on Robinson's literary career, Mary Robinson and the Genesis of Romanticism: Literary Dialogues and Debts, 1784–1821, by Ashley Cross, appeared in 2016.
 Although, Robinson's novels were not as successful as she hoped, she had a talent for her poetry.
 Her ability to produce poetry can be seen furthermore in her poems titled "Sappho and Phaeon".
 Since the press had given her the name "The English Sappho", a clear relationship can be drawn between these poems and her literary name.
 The poems are love poems and many scholars have come to the conclusion that they represent her affairs with the Prince of Wales.
 Mary Darby Robinson was not only praised in literary circles for her poetry but also for her works written in prose.
 The two best known examples are "A Letter to the Women of England" (1798) and "The Natural Daughter" (1799).
 Both her works are dealing with the role of women during the Romantic Era.
 Mary Robinson as much as Mary Wollenstonecraft tried to put the focus on how inferior women were treated in comparison to men.
 The discrepancy can be seen in both of her works.
 "The Natural Daughter" can be seen as an autobiography of Mary Robinson.
 The characters are in many ways patterns of her own life and the stages of her life.
 All the characters are symbols of her own coming of age or people she met in her life.